Looking for a reliable way to track and manage your financial life? Then you’ve come to the right place.

 To learn more about Kubera’s IRR calculator and to see it in action, visit our IRR help center article.

 Pass Your Portfolio on Safely With Beneficiary Management

-Then our beneficiary management switch enables you to name an heir who will be granted access to your financial portfolio and your stored information once you’re no longer able to manage your Kubera profile.
+Then our beneficiary management feature enables you to name an heir who will be granted access to your financial portfolio and your stored information once you’re no longer able to manage your Kubera profile.

 Get the full, animated rundown of how Kubera works here.

 For those who want some expert assistance when it comes to managing their wealth, Kubera is genuinely a noteworthy and complete addition to the ready-made financial dashboard options on the market.